scsm-ua/kirtan-guide-en/songs/guror-guro-me-paramo-gurus-tvam.md

     samāpya rādhā-vratam uttamaṁ tvam avāpya dāmodara-jāgarāham
     gato ’si rādhādara-sakhya-riddhiṁ namo namo gaura-kiśora tubhyam

-Completing the great holy vow of Ūrja-vrata, you selected the day of the awakening of Śrī Dāmodar to achieve the cherished treasure of your internal identi- ty as a Sakhī devoted to the service of Śrī Rādhikā.
+Completing the great holy vow of Ūrja-vrata, you selected the day of the awakening of Śrī Dāmodar to achieve the cherished treasure of your internal identity as a Sakhī devoted to the service of Śrī Rādhikā.
 Oh Gaura-Kiśora, again and again do I make my obeisance unto you.

 #### 9

     vihāya saṅgaṁ kuliyā-layānāṁ pragṛhya sevāṁ dayitānugasya vibhāsi māyāpura-mandira-stho namo namo gaura-kiśora tubhyam

-Forsaking the company of the residents of Kuli- yā town to accept the service of your servitor Śrī Dayita Dās, your divine presence is now found in a holy temple at Śrī Dhām Māyāpur.
+Forsaking the company of the residents of Kuliyā town to accept the service of your servitor Śrī Dayita Dās, your divine presence is now found in a holy temple at Śrī Dhām Māyāpur.
 Oh Gaura Kiśora, again and again do I make obeisance unto you.

 #### 10